 Biting a long mustache.

-And the sky just lit up
+And only the sky lit up,

 The formation flashed behind the formation.